BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Granite-State-Ocean.md

 <p>
 Everything about each condo was pleasant: the landlord, the condo itself, and the ocean nearby.
-It was winter, so the cost to rent each condo was low.
-Most people don't go to the beach in cold New England winters.
 </p>

 <hr/>

 <p>
-I went for walks — usually at night — to Ocean Boulevard, and then along the sidewalk by the seawall.
+I went for walks — usually at night — to Ocean Boulevard, then along the sidewalk by the seawall.
 Waves rolled in from the horizon, breaking with a muted sigh.
 </p>